 • is an international network registered at the chamber of commerce of Canton Zurich as non-profit association • creates initiatives for projects focused on “glocalisation” in different countries, regions and municipalities.
 Recent initiatives and projects Previous projects and initiatives • informs by Newsletters: Historical Newsletter Nr Zero • creates the world-observatory as tool for interpreting the daily events and publishing bulletins about scenarios of world society.
 English: World_Observatory German: Wohin geht die Weltgesellschaft?

 World_Drives association has its roots in conferences, projects and cooperations with Eastern European partners promoted by INTAS, World Society Foundation, SCOPES and SDC (Swiss Agency for Development and Cooperation).

-Interviewer at work. • World_Drives association is partner of a mandate SDC: In cooperation with our Eastern European partners the project targets to “Support to Project Approval, Implementation and Monitoring” of projects financed by the cohesion funds addressed to the New EU-members, Czech Republic, Hungary, Poland and Slowakia.
+In cooperation with our Eastern European partners the project targets to “Support to Project Approval, Implementation and Monitoring” of projects financed by the cohesion funds addressed to the New EU-members, Czech Republic, Hungary, Poland and Slowakia.
 The activities purpose to promote bottom-up developments in remote regions of the countries.
 Linked to our studies on regions and profiles of regional policies (INTAS) the differences as well as particularities of regional policies between the countries as well as to Switzerland are to include as background.
-The activities of the mandate are directed and coordinated by KEK – CDC consultants (Zurich).
-Regional Development Paradigms and Experiences are a background for cooperation and comparison.
+Currently seven regional and social projects are focused in Eastern Slovakia.
+The projects compare regional policy of target countries with Swiss development of regional issues.

 The last multilateral project of INTAS including Belarus, Bulgaria, Georgia, Germany, Poland, Russia, Ukraine and Switzerland concentrated on the impacts of globalisation on local labour markets in small and middle centres of the countries.